bitterjug/devjournal-crypto/devjournal.markdown

 detected them and filled in as many periods as we needed.
 Lets check the period settings on v4c and alfie.

+### 11:58

+Turns out the periods were set ok but the system uses the milestones to work out the extent of the project.
+So creating some milestones made dates appear.